lithium20/lithium20/README.md

 I’m currently learning C++ and Solidity.

-You can find me on linkedin as @LokeshC2
+You can find me on LinkedIn as @LokeshC2